KeyboardKit/KeyboardKit/README.md

 * 🌐 [Locales][Localization]- KeyboardKit defines keyboard-specific locales with localized content and assets.
 * 👁 [Previews][Previews] - KeyboardKit defines a bunch of tools that simplify previewing keyboard views in SwiftUI.
 * ➡️ [Proxy][Proxy] - KeyboardKit defines a bunch of extensions to `UITextDocumentProxy`.
+* 🚏 [Routing][Routing] - KeyboardKit lets you route text to other destinations than the main app.
 * ⬅️ [RTL][RTL] - KeyboardKit supports RTL (right-to-left) locales, such as Arabic, Persian, Kurdish etc.
 * 🎨 [Styles][Styles] - KeyboardKit defines a bunch of styles that simplify customizing the look of various components.
-* 🚏 [Text Routing][Text-Routing] - KeyboardKit lets you route text to other destinations than the main app.
 * 🖼 [Views][Views] - KeyboardKit comes with a bunch of keyboard-specific views, like keyboards, toobars, buttons etc.